Policy on responsible and sustainable investment

 The policy is revised and updated as required and at least once a year.

-The Head of Investment Controlling shall be responsible for policy updates.
+The Head of Investment and Sustainability is responsible for updating this policy. .

 The policy and changes to this are subject to approval by the Supervisory Board of the associations covered by it, and the Supervisory Board of Jyske Invest Fund Management A/S shall be informed in the event of changes.